ugyenn-tsheringg/Insights-into-Hospitality-Revenue-Power-Bi/README.md

 ### Technical Skills

-- Mastered DAX for complex KPI creation
+- Learned DAX for complex KPI creation
-- Created custom calendar visuals using matrix tables ([Reference Article](#))
+- Implemented interactive features with bookmarks and selections
-- Implemented interactive features with bookmarks and selections ([YouTube Tutorial](#))
+- Applied consistent conditional formatting to indicate the magnitude of value
-- Applied consistent color palettes for professional UI
+- Built dynamic tooltips on card visuals, unlocking different use cases during data analysis.

 ### Business Insights